zeitgeistpm/documentation/docs/learn/market-rules.md

 - **Individuals being harmed**
   - Rather than "Will [world leader] be harmed?" you can write "When will world leader leave office?"
-- **Locations or individuals suffering acts of terrorism**
+- **Very specific prediction about locations or individuals suffering acts of terrorism**
-  - Rather than "Will [city/month] have [act of terrorism]?" you can write predict on the level of states, countries or years
 - **Markets which cause Zeitgeist to break national laws**
-  - e.g. markets which create ways for US citizens to bet
+  - e.g. markets which create ways for US citizens to bet.
-- **We reserve the right to add to this list things which cause the same magnitude of harm when predicted**
+- **We reserve the right to add to this list things which cause the same magnitude of harm when predicted**.
 - We also reserve the right to **remove markets around the privacy of private individuals**.
-We will write more guidance as this issue becomes clearer to us
+We will write more guidance as this issue becomes clearer to us.
 - Finally, **we reserve the right to remove markets which seek to game our rules**.
-We will have a high bar for this, but should there be low liquidity markets which seek to go right to the edge of what is permitted, we may take action against those markets
+We will have a high bar for this, but should there be low liquidity markets which seek to go right to the edge of what is permitted, we may take action against those markets.

 ### Why do we care?